Medium density overlay panel: Development

 It is a plywood product, with a paper face overlaid on the plywood substrate with an exterior grade (usually) phenolic adhesive.
 MDO is designed to have a smooth, paint-receptive surface.
-One or both faces can be surfaced with paper, and is produced in 4' x 8' sheets from 3/8" to over 3 inches in thickness.
+One or both faces can be surfaced with paper, and is produced in 4-foot-by-8-foot sheets from 3/8 inches to over 3 inches in thickness.